-It was a beautiful day and there were a couple of hours to kill before my visitor’s train was due to leave, so I took him to the big house in the village to wander round the gardens for a while.
-A couple of hours is nowhere near long enough, to be fair; the grounds of Waddesdon Manor cover some 200 acres, and the house itself may seem a little familiar, having featured in many films and TV programmes, including Downton Abbey, The Mummy; Return of the Dragon Emperor and The Tenth Kingdom.
+Several years ago, as it was a beautiful day, I decided it was time for a visit to the big house in the village to wander around the gardens for a while.
+As we are all now stuck indoors, I thought I would share the visit again.
+The grounds of Waddesdon Manor cover some two hundred acres, and the house itself may seem a little familiar, having featured in many films and TV programmes, including Downton Abbey, The Mummy; Return of the Dragon Emperor and The Tenth Kingdom.

 The village is one of the less chocolate boxy villages in the area, being strikingly lacking in the thatch and picket fences department.
 We do, however, have a magnificent Lodge at the crossroads, and the set of gilded gates in the centre of the village see the best part of half a million visitors a year wander through them in search of a fairytale chateau… a little bit of France in middle England, or so it seems.

-We walked the route from the car park rather than take the little bus, passing through stands of huge trees that were a marvel when they were planted, being brought in as mature trees, rather than saplings to complete the landscaping by Elie Lainé.
+I walked from the car park rather than take the little bus, passing through stands of huge trees that were a marvel when they were planted, being brought in as mature trees, rather than saplings to complete the landscaping by Elie Lainé.
 Queen Victoria was invited to view them, but found the newly installed electric lighting a far more fascinating subject.
 Apparently her Majesty couldn’t stop switching the lights on and off.
-Still, we weren’t going to have time to go inside the house and our attention was on the gardens, and that lovely mixture of wild and tended that characterises the place.
+Still, my attention was on the gardens, and that lovely mixture of wild and tended that characterises the place.

 The first glimpse as you come through the trees is along the path that divides the house from the parterre, where the cool green shade gives way to the golden glow of ornately carved stone.
 You really could be forgiven for thinking yourself in France, as so many of the details here were inspired by the chateaux of Maintenon and Chambord.
 Graceful turrets and towers punctuate the skyline and even England’s eternal banks of chimneypots have acquired the gloss of elegance.